Easy Guide to Dehydrated Celery

 The humidity level in your environment can significantly impact the drying time.
 Higher humidity can lengthen the drying process as there’s more moisture in the air.
 Similarly, poor air circulation can slow down drying.

 Once your celery is fully dried, it’s time to check for doneness and prepare it for storage or use.
+Now, let’s ensure your celery is perfectly dehydrated before moving on to creative uses.

 Final Check: Ensuring Complete Dehydration